 Louis August Gerber

-photo of Louis A. Gerber
+photographic portrait of a young Louis A. Gerber

 Louis August Gerber as a young man.